 It was around this time that Sarah’s passion for photography grew, and while working full time she pursued this passion on nights and weekends.

 By 2014, her photography appeared in several renowned bridal publications, including The Knot, one of the United State’s most prominent magazines in the wedding industry.
 At this point Sarah’s passion had flourished into a booming photography business, and she began maxing out her vacation days at work in order to shoot weddings and events.

 As 2015 approached, Sarah stumbled upon another passion, one that had been brewing under the surface since childhood.
 She began painting.
-Although classically trained in drawing and design, painting quickly became her truest form of self expression.
+Although classically trained in drawing and design, expressive painting quickly became her favorite form of self expression.

 By mid-2015 Sarah quit her design job to pursue her photography and painting.
-She began supporting herself through a plethora of both active and passive art related income streams, primarily online.
+She began supporting herself through a variety of active and passive art-related income strategies, primarily online.